 Charis started in 2008 as an outreach project to people in the sex industry from a local church to address a need in the community.
 In 2014 Charis Tiwala became a registered charity.

-We recognise that we are not experts on the sex industry therefore we endeavour to continue to change, learn, and to listen to those we work with; to be able to offer the best support that we can to those who are affected by or in the sex industry.
+We recognise that we are not experts on the sex industry therefore we endeavour to continue to change, learn, and to listen to those we work with to enable us to offer the best support that we can to those who are affected by or in the sex industry.